Mergifyio/mergify/docs/source/configuration.rst

 ~~~~~~~~

 Duration can be expressed as ``quantity unit [quantity unit...]`` where
-quantity is a number (possibly signed); unit is microsecond, millisecond,
+quantity is a number (possibly signed); unit is second, minute, hour, day,
-second, minute, hour, day, week, or abbreviations or plurals of these units;
+week, or abbreviations or plurals of these units;

 .. code-block::